-Of the 75 percent, two-thirds (i.e., 50 percent of the total) is reserved exclusively for down payment loans and joint financing agreement loans for the first half of the fiscal year.
+Of that 75 percent, two-thirds (i.e., 50 percent of the total) is reserved exclusively for down payment loans and joint financing agreement loans for the first half of the fiscal year.
 After April 1 of each year, if there are loan funds remaining they may be made available for regular beginning farmer farm ownership loans.

 For socially disadvantaged producers, the target participation rate is determined by the percent of total socially disadvantaged people living in a particular county.
-For instance, if the percentage of African-Americans living in County X is 50 percent, then the target participation rate for ownership loans for socially disadvantaged producers living in that county is 50 percent.
+For instance, if the percentage of African-Americans and other minorities living in County X is 50 percent, then the target participation rate for ownership loans for socially disadvantaged producers living in that county is 50 percent.

 The target participation rate for women producers, who are included in the definition of socially disadvantaged for credit program purposes, is set based on the percent of women farmers in the state relative to the total number of farmers in that state.
 Thus, if 8 percent of farmers in State X are women, then the target participation rate is 8 percent.
 Target participation rates for socially disadvantaged producers are in effect for the entire fiscal year.

 For socially disadvantaged producers, the target participation rate is determined by the percent of socially disadvantaged producers in a state relative to the total number of farmers in that state (this includes all who are defined as socially disadvantaged, including women and members of racial and ethnic minorities).
 The reserves for socially disadvantaged producers that are not used within a state are made available for socially disadvantaged producers in other states, or are re-pooled within the same state for other purposes.

-Guaranteed Farm Ownership and Operating Loans – Each year 40 percent of total loan funds available for guaranteed farm ownership loans and 40 percent of total loan funds available for guaranteed farm operating loans are reserved for beginning farmers and ranchers for the first half of each fiscal year.
+Guaranteed Farm Ownership and Operating Loans: Each year 40 percent of total loan funds available for guaranteed farm ownership loans and 40 percent of total loan funds available for guaranteed farm operating loans are reserved for beginning farmers and ranchers for the first half of each fiscal year.
 After April 1 of each year, any unused funds then become available for any type of guaranteed ownership or operating loan.

 In each fiscal year, if there are unused guaranteed farm operating loan funds as of August 1, USDA will make those funds available for beginning farmers seeking a down payment real estate loan if appropriated funds for down payment loans are already extinguished.
 On September 1 of each year, if there are still unused guaranteed operating loan funds available, USDA will make those funds available for any type of beginning farmer ownership loan.

-Inventory Property Sales – If the government acquires farmland through foreclosures this “inventory” property is advertised for sale within 15 days of government acquisition.
+Inventory Property Sales: If the government acquires farmland through foreclosures this “inventory” property is advertised for sale within 15 days of government acquisition.
 Eligible beginning and socially disadvantaged farmers and ranchers are given first priority to purchase these properties at their appraised market value during the first 135 days the land is on the market.
 If more than one eligible beginning or socially disadvantaged producer offers to purchase the same property during that period of time, a buyer is chosen at random.
 USDA may divide or combine inventory properties to maximize new farming opportunities.
 USDA can also lease the land to a beginning or socially disadvantaged farmer until such time as funding is available for them to receive a direct farm ownership loan with which to purchase the property.
-If the 135 day period expires without a buyer, the land is open for public sale to any buyer.
+If the 135-day period expires without a buyer, the land is open for public sale to any buyer.

 Section 5302 of the Food, Conservation, and Energy Act (FCEA) of 2008 amends Section 346(b)(2) of the Consolidated Farm and Rural Development Act to increase the beginning farmer loan set aside rates, to be codified at 7 U.S.C.
 Section 1994 (b)(2), and amends Section 335(c) of the Consolidated Farm and Rural Development Act to add socially disadvantaged farmers to the inventory land sale preference, to be codified at 7 U.S.C.
 Section 1985.